pp0123/Pinochle/README.md

 # Pinochle

-My attempt at a Pinocle game.
+My attempt at a Pinochle game.
 Not very far along.